Nine Lives (2002 film): Plot

 Leaving Andy behind to look after the wounded Lucy in the parlor, Laura and Pete attempt to capture the possessed Damian, only to have him slip past them when they attempt to trap him in one of the mansion's many bathrooms.
 The possessed Damian breaks into the parlor and attacks Andy, only to be accidentally killed by the fireplace poker Andy had earlier given to Lucy to defend herself.
 Realizing that she is now possessed, Andy stabs Lucy with a shard of glass, taking the spirit into himself.

 When Laura is attacked and stabs the possessed Andy in self-defense, she realizes that the spirit will pass onto her, so she first pleads with Pete (who has locked himself in the parlor) to kill her before Andy dies.
 But when Pete is unable to, Laura makes the ultimate sacrifice of stabbing herself so the spirit will not pass onto her.
 Pete opens the door to prevent her from doing so, but is too late.
 Laura dies just before Andy expires, and thus saving Pete from being possessed as well.

 By the next morning, Pete finds himself the sole survivor of the massacre and after finding the cursed book, he burns it to ensure that nobody else will ever read it and restart the cycle ever again.
 Pete also realizes as the lone Scot of the group, he was the only one Murray ever intended to spare, albeit alone and emotionally scarred.

 Cast

 Reception

-Nine Lives debuted #1 on the Horror Renting Chart for single week before quickly dying from the chart.
+Nine Lives debuted #1 on the Horror Renting Chart for single week before quickly dropping from the chart.
 It also reached #1 in France and Germany.
 However, it went to #29 in the United States and #30 in the United Kingdom.

 According to Beyondhollywood.com, "Hilton's presence in the cast is the film's main marketing point, which is plainly obvious by the fact that she's front and center on the box art and is the only recognizable name in the cast".
 The website noted that her character was, basically, herself: "Hilton plays—what else?—a spoiled American socialite who shops on three continents in one day.
 The script is even clever enough to take a few jabs at Hilton's real-life social standing, even mentioning that she's been on the cover of a few sleaze rags in her day".